-The Head of Public Protection will specify what remediation measures are to be carried out in the remediation notice and these must be reasonable.
+The Service Head will specify what remediation measures are to be carried out in the remediation notice and these must be reasonable.
 The Council must have regard to:

 - practicability, effectiveness and durability - health and environmental impacts - financial costs - benefits with regard to the seriousness of harm or pollution.